 5. The Joint Chiefs will review the report and decide by majority vote how and if to proceed in one of the following ways.
 This will be done within seven (7) days of receiving the report, this can be extended if they feel they need to have a live meeting to discuss the report and issue.

-- Proceed with the complaint based on the report of the Inspector General and approve their conclusion of either valid or not valid.
+- a) Proceed with the report based on the research of the Membership Compliance Officer and approve their conclusion of either valid or not valid.

-- Proceed with the complaint based on the report of the Inspector General and disagree with their conclusion of either valid or not valid.
+- b) Proceed with the report based on the research of the Membership Compliance Officer and disagree with their conclusion of either valid or not valid.

-- Drop the complaint.
-This would happen if the Inspector General is unable to gather research or the research shows the complaint is part of an issue outside of the purview of UFS.
+- c) Drop the report.
+This would happen if the Membership Compliance Officer is unable to gather research or the research shows the report is part of an issue outside of the purview of UFS.